edgi-govdata-archiving/web-monitoring-ops/manually-managed/rds/README.md

 aws rds describe-db-parameters --db-parameter-group-name web-monitoring-db-production-a-params > ./manually-managed/rds/web-monitoring-db-production-a-params.json
 ```

-**Parameter Expressions:** AWS allows you to use expressions and variables for some settings settings, but they are limited and can wind up looking kind of funny.
+**Parameter Expressions:** AWS allows you to use expressions and variables for some settings, but they are limited and can wind up looking kind of funny.
 For example, `shared buffers` is:

 ```
 {DBInstanceClassMemory*2/40960}